WorthyD/Gillie-Lace/README.md

  * _Same as above feature_

 ##What Gillie Lace does not have, and probably wont
-Most of these will be excluded because they are too closely tied to the over all theme of a website and can vary way too much.
+Most of these will be excluded because they are too closely tied to the overall theme of a website and can vary way too much.
 * Typography
 * Table Themes
 * Stylized inputs